streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: ticker
-        description: ' the option ticker symbol, corresponding to the underlying security'
+        description: the option ticker symbol, corresponding to the underlying security
         type: string
       responses:
         200: